The situation

 The lab had no standardized procedures, misplaced equipment, and an insufficient cooling system that put hardware at risk and drove up energy costs.
 Outdated technologies and disorganized workflows slowed development cycles and inflated operational overhead.

-Asset management was nonexistent — over 500 pieces of equipment were untracked, underutilized, or improperly placed.
+Asset management was nonexistent.
+Over 500 pieces of equipment were untracked, underutilized, or improperly placed.
 Inadequate cooling created hot spots that threatened sensitive equipment and made energy consumption unpredictable.

 How it was solved